pxg/alembic_rename/README.md

 #Alembic and Postgres table renaming experiment

-This project was written using Python 3.4.3 and psql 9.4.4.
+This project was written using Python 3.4.3 and PostgreSQL 9.4.4.

 ##Installation
 Install the snacks package in editable mode: